 - Partitioning: a way to separate your HubSpot tools and assets so that only specific users or teams can access them.

-- Roles: pre-defined permission sets for users.
-Use roles to ensure consistent permissions across your users.
+- Permission sets: pre-defined sets of user permissions.
+Use permission sets to ensure consistent permissions across your users.

 - Teams: groups of users in your account that can be used for organizational and reporting purposes.

 - Activity: actions that are taken on records in the CRM.
 Examples include notes, emails, tasks, scheduled meetings, and calls.